 So instead of being the dreaded enemy, quality personnel are actually working in every employee’s best interest, keeping their jobs safe and the sharks of defective products at bay.

 ARMATURE supports this less punitive, more positive approach to quality management through the software we build.
-Our web-based tools encourage two-way communication between auditors and the suppliers and/or departments they monitor.
-From within our comprehensive system, auditees can:
+Our web-based tools encourage two-way communication between auditors and the organizations they monitor.
+From within our comprehensive system, stakeholders can:

-It’s all captured within the software, which means you’ll never have to chase down emails or hunt for documentation, and you can have a productive and ongoing conversation with the employees you oversee.
+It’s all captured within the software, which means you’ll never have to chase down emails or hunt for documentation, and you can have a productive and ongoing conversation with all stakeholders involved.
 It’s more of a partnership, and less of a punishment.
 After all, you’re all working toward the same goal of making your organization succeed.

 Be sure to read the whole article, and contact us if you’d like to see how our quality management software can help your organization meet its quality goals in a positive and productive manner.